 - The meta-title is also something that will display at the top of web browser tabs.
 Unique titles that include relevant keywords help visitors recognise your page, particularly if they have many tabs open.

 - Social networks

 - When sharing website pages over social media, the meta-title automatically appears as a clickable link in the post.
-Whilst some social media channels let you edit it this through their platform to show differently than the original meta-title, it’s important to still have it optimised to fit with your page.
+Whilst some social channels let you edit this within their platform to show something different from the original meta-title, it’s important to still have it optimised to fit with your page.

 The meta-description is the HTML attribute for a page that provides a snippet of text that’s featured underneath the meta-title in search engine results pages.
 The aim of including a meta-description is to offer a bit more information about the topic of the linked page, as it’s often a visible feature in SERPs.

 In terms of the ideal length of meta-descriptions, between 50 and 160 characters is recommended as Google usually truncates them if they’re any longer.
 Saying this though, it does depend on the situation as your aim should be to offer value and generate clicks.

 As an on-page SEO method, it’s been discovered that meta-descriptions don’t actually contribute to search rankings.
 This doesn’t mean they’re not incredibly important to your website pages though.
 Meta-descriptions can influence a potential customer’s decision to click and land on your website, therefore it should be written in a natural and engaging way.
 This is what confirms to a potential visitor if the content of your page meets their needs of why they searched searched in the first place.